Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • chronic course of the disease.

-1. Answer all questions from the doctor to draw up a general picture of the disease.
+1. Answer all questions received from the doctor to create a general picture of the disease.

-3. Collect bacteriological cultures or scrapings from affected areas.
+3. Collect bacteriological cultures or scrapings from the affected areas.

 1. biochemical;